orctom/was-maven-plugin/README.md

 ## Change List

-#### Next Release
+#### 1.0.8
+* Fixed single target WAS deployment issue.
-- [x] Not to check whether parent folder of deployment script been created or not.
+* Not to check whether parent folder of deployment script been created or not.

 #### 1.0.7
-* removed `preCompileJSPs` options for deployment.
+* Removed `preCompileJSPs` options for deployment.

 #### 1.0.6
 * Fixed multi-server deployment issue.